openownership/openownership.beta/connect-with-us.md

 layout: connect
 ---

-Our team is made up of talented individuals committed to the values of transparency, openness, and fairness.
-We work in an agile and collaborative environment, with each of us bringing our skills and knowledge to OpenOwnership, committed to achieving our aims.
+Our team is made up of talented individuals who work in an agile and collaborative environment.
+Each of us bring our skills and knowledge to OpenOwnership and its mission.